Plagiarism and assessment misconduct

 Plagiarism is an assessment offence, and could result in an allegation of cheating.

-The Registry deals with plagiarism and other examination or assessment misconduct.
-You can read more about the regulations and process in the General and Admissions Regulations for Students (section 21), and about how we deal with plagiarism allegations in our Academic Misconduct Policy.
+The Student Casework Team deals with plagiarism and other examination or assessment misconduct.
+You can read more about the regulations and process in the General and Admissions Regulations for Students, and about how we deal with plagiarism allegations in our Academic Misconduct Policy.
 Both of these can be found on the Degree Regulations, Policies and Procedures page.

 Plagiarism is when you present another person's thoughts or words as though they are your own.
 Please read the School's Statement on Plagiarism.

 Plagiarism is a very serious offence.
 So if you’re at all unsure, please check with your tutor, supervisor or course convenor.